SafeTrans: LLM-assisted Transpilation from C to Rust: Results

-For \gpt{} and \dsChat{}, we observe a drastic reduction across all error types, particularly in compilation errors, which drop below 2\% (from 22--23\% in Figure~\ref{fig:base_results}).
-This indicates that larger LLMs are highly effective at debugging erroneous programs when provided with appropriate compiler feedback.
-Similarly, compilation errors for \codestral{}, \qwen{}, \dsCoder{}, and \llama{} drop by 30, 45, 44, and 47 percentage points, respectively.
-Among these, \llama{} shows the largest reduction in compilation errors, indicating that even a general-purpose LLM can substantially benefit from our iterative repair strategies to enhance its code understanding capabilities.
+For \texttt{gpt-4o} and \texttt{DeepSeek-V3}, we observe a drastic reduction across all error types, particularly in compilation errors, which drop below 2\% (from 22--23\% in Figure~\ref{fig:base_results}).
+This indicates that larger LLMs are highly effective at debugging erroneous programs when provided with appropriate feedback.
+Similarly, compilation errors for \texttt{Codestral}, \texttt{Qwen2.5-Coder}, \texttt{DeepSeek-Coder}, and \texttt{Llama3} drop by 30, 45, 44, and 47 percentage points, respectively.
+Among these, \texttt{Llama3} exhibits the largest reduction in compilation errors, indicating that even general-purpose LLMs can substantially benefit from our iterative repair strategies.
 For the smaller LLMs, we can see that there is an increase in non-compilation errors.
 This occurs because programs that previously failed to compile, once repaired, may generate new runtime or logic errors due to the hallucination tendencies of LLMs.
-However, the overall increase in CA shows the potential of iterative repair techniques, especially when coupled with targeted feedback, in improving translation success rate across diverse models.
+However, the overall increase in CA shows the potential of targeted iterative repair techniques across models.

-The structural characteristics of source programs, such as lines of code (LoC), number of pointers, and number of functions, can significantly influence the translation outcome. \figref{fig:final_results_with_metrics} presents an overview of how LOC and the number of pointers (\#ptr) in a program affect the translation success rate.
-Regarding LoC, all LLMs exhibit steep cumulative distribution function (CDF) curves for correct translations, i.e., they can easily handle the vast majority of programs with up to 100 LoC.
-Notably, \gpt{}, \dsChat{}, and \codestral{} are able to generate correct translations for larger programs (i.e., those exceeding 100 LoC), whereas \qwen{}, \dsCoder{}, and \llama{} struggle with such programs.
-The majority of compilation errors occur in programs with more than 100 LoC.
-As the program size increases, LLMs face greater difficulty in maintaining syntactic correctness.
-A similar trend is seen in runtime and test case errors.

-The pointer-based analysis in the bottom graphs further substantiates these findings, showing that translation success rates decline as pointer usage increases---a pattern consistently observed across all models.
-Notably, \dsChat{}'s slower-rising curve shows that it produces fewer compilation errors for pointer-heavy code.
-Overall, these results highlight that although recent LLMs achieve impressive code translation capabilities, their performance remains influenced by structural code characteristics such as code size and complexity.